Jabed-Akhtar/STM32F4-Discovery-Board_Examples/README.md

 # STM32F4Discovery
- ### Description: Here I have put some Examples for STM32F4-Discovery-Board.
+ ### Here I have put some Examples for STM32F4-Discovery-Board.

+**Description:**
  - board used: STM32F407VG [link: https://www.st.com/en/evaluation-tools/stm32f4discovery.html]
+ - for Projects with Atollic TrueSTUDIO: main file is saved at location '<project-name>\src\main.c'
+ - for Projects with STM32CubeIDE: main file is saved at location '<project-name>\Core\Src\main.c'

 ### Projects and IDE used: